-At TrakCel, we firmly believe in open innovation – a more distributed, more participatory, more decentralized approach to innovation, based on the observed fact that useful knowledge and capability today is widely distributed, and no company, no matter how capable or how large, can innovate as effectively on its own.
+At TrakCel, we firmly believe that open innovation across all collaborators in the industry will be key to driving progress in the cell therapy supply chain.
+Open innovation – a more distributed, more participatory, more decentralized approach to innovation, based on the observed fact that useful knowledge and capability today is widely distributed, and no company, no matter how capable or how large, can innovate as effectively on its own.

 What does that mean for our customers and partners?

 Well, first off, let’s look at what Henry Chesbrough, the author credited with coining the term, defines open innovation as:

 “…the use of purposive inflows and outflows of knowledge to accelerate internal innovation, and expand the markets for external use of innovation, respectively.”

 It’s about looking beyond the four walls of our company – to a wider ecosystem of supply chain partners, academics, suppliers of complementary products and services and other firms – to identify and capitalize on new opportunities for innovation in cell therapy.